3 Quick and Helpful Tips You May Not Know About Investing Online

 Before you start investing online, take a look at the following three tips.
 These tips are short, but they might save you some time and trouble later on.

 Quickest way to get stock information.

 If you’re in a hurry and want basic information about a stock, fast, hit the search engines.
-Enter a stock’s ticker symbol into the search field in all the popular search engines including Google, Live.com, and Ask.
+Enter a stock’s ticker symbol into the search field in all the popular search engines including Google and Bing.
 You’ll immediately get the basic information about the stock, including a chart of the stock price, price quote, and market value.

 Don’t assume you have to pay commissions.

 Online commission are low — but you may not have to pay them.
 If you have an existing banking relationship with a large bank, such as Wells Fargo, you might qualify for free trades.
 Also, if you stick with certain exchange-traded funds, many brokers will give you free trades.
-And there are apps such as Robinhood that offer free trades and brokers like Loyal3 that do, too.
+And apps such as Robinhood offer free trades.

 - Knowing how to invest online is important, even if you have a financial advisor.